CycloneDX/cyclonedx-python/README.md

 ----

-This project provides a runnable Python-based application for generating software bill-of-material (SBOM) documents in [CycloneDX](https://cyclonedx.org/) format
+This project provides a runnable Python-based application for generating Software Bill of material (BOM) documents in [CycloneDX](https://cyclonedx.org/) format
 from:

 * Python (virtual) environment